 The WA TONiC study is led by Professor Sulev Kōks, head of Genetic Epidemiology Research at the Perron Institute and Murdoch University.

-With the help of the Motor Neurone Disease Association of WA in reaching out to potential participants, there has been a good response, with questionnaires sent out and some already completed and returned.
+With the help of the Motor Neurone Disease Association of WA and MSWA the researchers are reaching out to potential participants, there has been a good response, with questionnaires sent out and some already completed and returned.

 “We are pleased with the initial response from patients in the community so far,” Professor Sulev Kōks said.